 With manufacturer IES data and 3D support, you can take your lighting fixtures into SketchUp and, through a light-rendering add-on, see how the light can interact with the surrounding site after installation.

 Importing Lighting Equipment from a Template or Project

 If you find yourself adding the same equipment to multiple projects, we recommend setting up a project template and then adding your commonly used equipment to that template.
 You can then import those items into a new project from that template.
 This practice can save you immeasurable amounts of time, considering all the data you need to fill out for each component you add to a project.
 With templates, you only need to add and configure your equipment once, then simply import them and attached data into the present project.

 The following steps also apply to importing equipment from regular Land F/X projects.
 However, we recommend setting up and importing from a template – mainly because templates are set up to be read-only.
 This means you can rest assured that the data in your templates hasn't changed when you import your equipment into a project.

 To import equipment into the current project, open the Lighting Manager and click Import.

 Select the template that includes the equipment you want to import.

 Highlight the items you want to import, and click Add to Project to add them to the current project.

 The equipment you imported will now be listed in the Lighting Manager.

-That equipment, and all associated data, is now added to your project, and you can place it as needed.
+Those components, and all associated data, is now added to your project, and you can place it as needed.